wadimkehl/ssd-6d/README.md

 and use the run.py script to do the magic.
 Invoke 'python3 run.py --help' to see the available commands.
 For the correct thresholds you should look at the supplemental material.

+Fabian Manhardt now also added a benchmark.py that allows you to properly run the evaluation on a sequence and produce metrics.
+Note, though, that these numbers are without the final pose refinement.